fundakol/pytest-jira-xray/README.md

 #### `The Test XXX is in a non-executable status`
   * Problem: The test is not executable by the user.
-  * Solution: Make sure, that your user has at least the permission to resolve an issue: https://community.atlassian.com/t5/Jira-questions/Test-Executions-are-Read-Only-Why/qaq-p/1155044
+  * Solution: Make sure, that your test is not deactivated, approved and ready to use in Jira.